Woodworking Projects – 17 Cool DIY Ideas for Kids and Families

 Picture frames are one of the easiest things to build, and a perfect choice if your child is just learning how to cut wood.

 Decide on the size of the picture frame, and then pick up some thin wood.
-After that, show your son or daughter how to measure the wood so that the cuts will line up perfectly, and then how to use the saw.
+After that, show your son or daughter how to measure the wood so that the cuts will line up perfectly, and teach them how to use the saw.

 If your child is younger, they can help with the glue after mom and dad have finished cutting the wood.